Roaa999/SHCS/README.md

-Any update macke a branch
+Any update make a branch
 then pull request with comment of the changes :)